starshiptroopers/smtp2wr/README.md

 ## Some security considerations

-You have to start service with the root user if you want to bind service at default 25 port Don't do this if you can.
-Use docker image instead with a port forwarding.
+If you want to bind at default 25 port you have to start service with the root privilegies.
+Avoid this.
+Use docker image instead with port forwarding.